 These policies provide coverage for common network security business risks.

-This policy, sometimes called professional liability insurance, is popular with network security companies.
-It can cover legal fees of lawsuits related to work performance.
+E&O, also called professional liability insurance, is crucial for network security companies.
+It can cover lawsuits related to work errors, such as a security gap.

 This policy helps network security companies survive data breaches and cyberattacks by helping to pay for recovery expenses, client lawsuits, and other costs related to a breach.